How to find an old life insurance policy

 - Review their income tax statements and look for interest income earned and paid expenses to the insurer.

 - Contact their bank to see if they had a safe deposit box or bought a policy through the bank.

 Contact the insurance company to file a claim.
 If you need help contacting the insurer or if you have problems with a claim, call our Insurance Consumer Hotline at 800-562-6900 or file a complaint.

 What to do if you can’t find the policy

 - Gather as much information as possible, such as name, date of birth, Social Security number, insurer and any other relevant documents.

-- Check with the Washington State Dept. of Revenue, the benefits may have already been turned over the unclaimed property section (dor.wa.gov).
+- Check with the Washington State Dept. of Revenue, as the benefits may have already been turned over to the unclaimed property section (dor.wa.gov).
 Also check for unclaimed property in other states (www.unclaimed.org) where the person lived.